ReFi-Phangan/tokenized-rewards-for-environmental-actions/README.md

 **We Try Better by Jerri.nft**

-*Amplified into ever greater positive impact.*

 1. **Do good and provide photo of it**
    Upload your good deed image with a brief description via our easy upload buttons at [WeTryBetter](https://www.wetrybetter.com).
-That's it!
 Now, do it again and get your friends involved to help reach the goal of 1 million good deeds.

-2. **The aim is to collect 1 million of images**
+3. **The aim is to collect 1 million of images**
    We place each uploaded image into a 1,000 x 1,000 image canvas until it is filled with 1 million images of good deeds.
 Your image is a vital part of this enormous collective achievement.
 Be proud of your contribution to our shared success!

-3. **There will be auction to amplify the impact** Once we reach 1 million good deeds (images), we auction it off as digital art.
+4. **There will be auction to amplify the impact** Once we reach 1 million good deeds (images), we auction it off as digital art.
 The net proceeds from the auction will be distributed to our list of designated charities.
 Our dream is that 1 million good deeds create $10 million for worthy causes for our planet.